rev22/jsconsole/README.markdown

 ![jsconsole running locally](http://i.imgur.com/hyRF5.png)

-## License, authors and contributors
+## Licensing, authors and contributors

+Note: The files `prettify.js` and `prettify.packed.js` are separately licensed and copyrighted; please read the `prettify.js` commentary.

-You can read the MIT-LICENSE file for licensing information.
+You can read the LICENSE file for licensing information.

 This fork is maintained by [Michele Bini (rev22)](http://rev22.github.io)